What makes a complex a virtual resolution?: Introduction

+When the toric variety is projective space, the locally free resolutions of coherent sheaves over $\PP^N$ and the free resolutions of $\Cox(\PP^N)$-modules coincide.
 Unfortunately when studying coherent sheaves over more general smooth projective toric varieties, the situation is not as well-behaved.
 Locally free resolutions of a coherent sheaf are often shorter and thinner than the corresponding minimal free resolutions of the modules.
 Tying these concepts more closely together, Berkesch, Erman, and Smith introduced the notion of virtual resolutions in \cite{bes}.
 The main theorem in the present paper (Theorem~\ref{mainthm}) is the virtual analogue to the main theorem of \cite{be} (Theorem~\ref{thm:be}).